-Owners, Chef Brent Savage and Sommelier Nick Hildebrandt have been inspired by the European dining scene that has given birth to a new way of eating – contemporary food and wine served in an informal atmosphere at affordable prices.
-Opening 7 nights a week, with Breakfast/Brunch offered on weekends, Yellow has hosted Potts Point locals, visitors and groups for events and functions since opening in 2013.
+In opening Yellow, their third restaurant, in 2013, Brent Savage and Nick Hildebrandt were inspired by the European dining scene that has given birth to a new way of eating: contemporary food and wine served in an informal atmosphere at affordable prices.

-Nick’s wine list remains eclectic with a range of natural, bio and organic vintages from passionate producers to suit the revamped menu.
+Nick’s wine list remains eclectic with a range of natural, biodynamic and organic vintages from passionate producers to suit the revamped menu.

 THE HISTORICAL YELLOW HOUSE

-57 Macleay Street Potts Point is steeped in artistic history.
-In the 1950s as an art gallery, it displayed work by John Olsen, Robert Hughes and Robert Klippel among others before contemporary illustrator Martin Sharp inhabited the space in the 1960s and began a collaborative artist’s movement called The Yellow House Artists Collective.
+The building at 57 Macleay Street, Potts Point is steeped in artistic history.
+In the 1950s, as an art gallery, it displayed work by John Olsen, Robert Hughes and Robert Klippel among others before contemporary illustrator Martin Sharp inhabited the space in the 1960s and began a collaborative artists’ movement called The Yellow House Artists Collective.

-Artists such as Brett Whiteley, George Gittoes, Bruce Goold, Peter Weir, Philip Noyce, Alby Thoms, Aggie Read and more collaborated and displayed work here ranging from paintings to scuptures, films and interactive art projects.
-The Yellow House itself was always part of the canvas and the fabric of inspiration, and the collective changed the face of Potts Points, bringing a more ‘bohemian’ feeling to it, which has remained to this day.
+Artists such as Brett Whiteley, George Gittoes, Bruce Goold, Peter Weir, Philip Noyce, Alby Thoms and Aggie Read collaborated and displayed work here ranging from paintings and sculpture to films and interactive art projects.
+The Yellow House itself was always part of the canvas and the fabric of inspiration, and the collective changed the face of Potts Point, bringing a ‘bohemian’ feeling which remains to this day.